-Kentucky is a diverse state with rolling hills, scenic plains, and mountains.
-Police departments across the state serve large cities, sparse rural areas, and suburban cities.
+Police departments across Kentucky serve diverse communities including large cities, rural areas, and suburban towns.
 To work as a cop here means having a lot of choices.
 The hopeful new law enforcement recruit must apply to individual departments and be offered employment before attending a police academy for training and certification.

 Known as the “Horse Capital of the World,” Lexington is in the center of the rolling hills of Kentucky’s beautiful horse country.
-The Lexington Police Department hiring process for hopeful new cops begins with an application and other requirements in addition to the KLEC standards for peace officers.
-Recruits must not:
+The Lexington Police Department (LPD) hiring process sets standards for new recruits above the state minimums that recruits also must meet.
+To become an LPD officer, Recruits must not:

 - Be prohibited from possessing a firearm